trueos/trueos-docs/trueos-handbook/pico.rst

 Pico Server
 ===========

-Installing and configuring a Pico server is done via the command prompt, with superuser permissions (:command:`su` or :command:`sudo <rest of command>`).
-Begin opening a terminal and downloading the Pico Server package with :command:`sudo pkg install picoserver` (also available in |appcafe|).
-Next, enable the Pico server using
-:command:`sysrc -f /etc/rc.conf picoserver_enable=yes`.
-Finally,
-the Pico server is started with :command:`service picoserver start`.
+Installing and configuring the Pico server is done via the command prompt, with superuser permissions (:command:`su` or :command:`sudo <rest of command>`).
+Open a terminal and download the Pico Server package with :command:`sudo pkg install picoserver` (also available in |appcafe|).
+Next, enable the Pico server using :command:`sysrc -f /etc/rc.conf picoserver_enable=yes`.
+Finally, start the Pico server with :command:`service picoserver start`.

-Once the Pico server is started, a new :file:`picoserver.ini` file will be created on the system, found in :file:`usr/local/etc`.
-This :file:`.ini` file holds the initialization settings for the Pico server and has three sections, seen in :numref:`Table %s <inisett>`.
-The table will expand as additional elements are added to :file:`picoserver.ini`.
+Once the Pico server starts, a new :file:`picoserver.ini` file is created on the system, found in :file:`/usr/local/etc`.
+This :file:`.ini` file holds the initialization settings for the Pico server and has three sections, seen in :numref:`Table %s <inisett>`:

 .. _inisett:

-.. table:: : Pico Server Initialization Settings
+.. table:: : Pico Server Configuration Settings

    +-------------------+----------------+------------------+
    | SSH               | Video          | Audio            |